Categories

 A Glimpse of Bike Share Geographies Around the World

-[Update – now including a much larger version.]
-Below is the image I submitted to this year’s UCL Research Images as Art exhibition.
+Above is the image I submitted to this year’s UCL Research Images as Art exhibition.
 You can see it, and around 300 other entries, in the South Cloisters on the UCL campus in central London, for the next few days.
-A larger version can be viewed here.
 The image purposely has no explanatory text as it is intended as a piece of “infogeographic art” rather than as a map.
-It is derived from the dots for the various cities on my bike share map.
+It is derived from the dots for the various cities on my Bike Share Map.

 It shows the “footprint” of the docking stations making up 49 bike share systems around the world.
 The colours represent the empty/full state of each docking station at the particular moment in time when the image was made.
 The numbers show the total number of docking points – each docking station being made up of one or more docking points, each of which may or may not have a bike currently parked in it.